-Further, in this study group, out-tasked government direction and specific measures suggested in this study group should continue to be studied flexibly and swiftly while reflecting discussions in updates of this report.
-With this report as a starting point, indefinitely continuing public and private discussion of carbon credits is expected to promote the appropriate use of carbon credits to realize carbon neutrality in Japan.
+Further, in this study group, future outlook and specific measures suggested in this study group should continue to be studied, and outcome of discussions should be reflected in updates of this report.
+With this report as a starting point, continuing public and private discussion of carbon credits is expected to promote the appropriate use of carbon credits to realize carbon neutrality in Japan.